milosrancic/reactjs-website/README.md

 [] - navbar -> on the right: Sign in & create account

 [] - navbar -> on the left: hotels + homes, flights, airtport transfer, what to do, today's deals

+[] - should footer be visible on every page or not?